Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 ## Cartoonishly Evil Corporations

-Literary cyberpunk never viewed large corporations and billionaires in a positive light.
-Again taking Gibson's work as an example, there's this phrase in Count Zero that applies to everything the man wrote: "The very rich are no longer even remotely human."
-Yeah, you read that right: what makes you less human in literary cyberpunk isn't an excess of implants, but an excess of wealth!
-You might say that the ultimate villain of literary cyberpunk is _capital_.
+No, literary cyberpunk never looked at large corporations and the billionaires that own them with a favorable eye.
+William Gibson spells it out right there on the pages of Count Zero: "the very rich are no longer remotely human."
+It's not implants that make you less human in cyberpunk, it's _capital_.

-Games like CP2020 and Shadowrun seemingly felt the need to simplify that a bit.
-I can only speculate as to why: it was the US at the tail end of the Cold War, so outright saying that capitalism is bad was likely unfashionable.
-Particularly in an entertainment product potentially aimed at teenagers.

-Instead, the Big Bads of these games are a small set of mega-corporations that do a lot of over-the-top evil stuff like despoil the environment out of greed and miserliness, treat their lower-ranked employees like slaves, keep politicians and the media compliant through bribes and financial pressure, and maintain heavily-armed, trigger-happy security forces.
+However, these are games written in the late-80s/early-90s US, right around when Francis Fukuyama made his "end of history" speech.
+Their authors probably figured they wouldn't sell a lot of copies if their corebooks said "capital is evil".
+So they used the next best thing, the concept of megacorporations.

 [1]: {{ "/2018/12/13/on-cyberpunk.html" | absolute_url }}